ThESLOwWoLF/Foreniscs-CTF-Writeups/G/G_writeup.md

 To find out which cipher you can check out [Dcode](https://www.dcode.fr/cipher-identifier)

--After analyzing u will know this is Cipher is Fractionated Morse Cipher AFTER decoding the u will get `FLAGGHEXFRACTIONATEDMORSEENCODER` change according to the Flag format
+-After analyzing u will know this is Cipher is Fractionated Morse Cipher

+-AFTER decoding the u will get `FLAGGHEXFRACTIONATEDMORSEENCODER` change according to the Flag format